log-diginori/log-diginori.github.io/src/en/logs/about/me/resume.md

 :::

 ### Culture

-::: No one is good at everything.
+::: details No one is good at everything.
 No one is good at everything.

 So we need a team.